rails/rails/guides/source/active_record_encryption.md

 NOTE: In non-deterministic mode, encryption is done using AES-GCM with a 256-bits key and a random initialization vector.
 In deterministic mode, it uses AES-GCM too but the initialization vector is generated as a HMAC-SHA-256 digest of the key and contents to encrypt.

+NOTE: You can disable deterministic encryption just by not configuring a `deterministic_key`.

 ## Features

 ### Action Text